Waley-Z/umich-ulcs-monitor/README.md

 ## Deployment on CAEN

+***Update:** The following approach is **NOT** feasible.
+CAEN ssh service is not intended for long running jobs.
+The socket will be killed on the server side after a certain time.
+Please deploy the program on your virtual machine.*

 Not all of us have a server available or a laptop running all day long.
 Deploying the program on [CAEN](https://caen.engin.umich.edu/connect/linux-login-service/) is then a good choice.

 - First, connect to CAEN's Linux Remote Login Service using Secure Shell (SSH).
 To make it easier for future login without typing out the uniqname, hostname and using DUO every time, we can write these info in a config file.
 Edit the file with the path `~/.ssh/config` by appending the lines below.